Hong Kong Toilets

 The entrance to the Chungking Mansions, 36-44 Nathan Road, Kowloon.

-Tsim Sha Tsui is in Kowloon, on a peninsula reaching into the harbor, a strait between Hong Kong Island and the mainland.
+Tsim Sha Tsui is in Kowloon, on a peninsula reaching into the harbor which is a strait between Hong Kong Island and the mainland.

 You will have arrived after long flights at Chek Lap Kok International Airport, on the north shore of Lantau Island.
 Fast buses and a high-speed train connect the airport to Kowloon.
 So pick your transport, try to stay awake through the ride, and stagger out onto Nathan Road.